-Amir, Al-Falahi and Yusoff, M. Z. and Yusaf, Talal and Ahmed, Diyar I. (2012) Numerical investigation of flow instability in shock tube due to shock wave-contact surface interactions.
+Al-Falahi, Amir and Yusoff, M. Z. and Yusaf, Talal and Ahmed, Diyar I. (2012) Numerical investigation of flow instability in shock tube due to shock wave-contact surface interactions.
 International Journal of Numerical Methods for Heat and Fluid Flow, 22 (3). pp. 377-398.
 ISSN 0961-5539

 Findings - Results presented in this paper show that after diaphragm rapture and when the shock did not reflect yet, the flow is symmetry and uniform in y-direction.
 As the shock wave reflects from the tube end it will move to the left and interact with the discontinuity surface and the flow no longer symmetry.
 Results also show that two-dimensional modeling of the high speed flow test facility is an effective way to obtain facility performance data.
 Although this paper focused on UNITEN’s facility, the CFD code is generic and may be applied to other facilities.
 The present code showed good capability to provide the x-t diagram successfully.
 From this diagram one can determine the useful duration (for this case it is about 10 ms), which is quite comparable compared to other facilities.
 It can be concluded, based on the agreement with the analytical results, that the numerical formulation for the inviscid part of the solver is valid.

 |Item Type:||Article (Commonwealth Reporting Category C)|

-|Additional Information:||Permanent restricted access to published version due to publisher copyright policy.|
+|Additional Information (displayed to public):||Permanent restricted access to published version due to publisher copyright policy.|

 |Uncontrolled Keywords:||heat transfer; shock wave; aerospace industry; shock tube; computational fluid dynamics; flow; pressure; shock tunnel; temperature; velocity|

 |Fields of Research (FoR):||09 Engineering > 0915 Interdisciplinary Engineering > 091501 Computational Fluid Dynamics

 09 Engineering > 0913 Mechanical Engineering > 091307 Numerical Modelling and Mechanical Characterisation